 Veeam Availability Orchestrator license period is set in accordance with the chosen licensing program.
 When this period is over, you must update the license.

-To ensure a smooth license update and provide sufficient time to install a new license file, Veeam Availability Orchestrator offers a grace period after the license expiration date.
+To ensure a smooth license update and provide sufficient time to install a new license file, VAO offers a grace period after the license expiration date.
 During the grace period, VAO keeps working in a full-version mode.
-The license status during this period appears as Expired (in grace, <number> day(s) remaining).
+The license status during this period appears as Your subscription license has expired and needs to be renewed.

 The duration of the grace period is defined by the license type.

 You must update the license before the end of the grace period.
 If you do not update the license, after the grace period VAO will stop processing of plans, VMs and lab groups.
 Failover and restore plan testing will be disabled as well.

 To learn how to update Veeam Availability Orchestrator license, see Updating License.